-The number of coronavirus cases in East Renfrewshire increased by 103 in the last 24 hours, official figures show.
+The number of coronavirus cases in East Renfrewshire increased by 267 over the last four days, official figures show.

-A total of 8,535 people had been confirmed as testing positive for Covid-19 in East Renfrewshire when the UK coronavirus daily dashboard was updated on August 25 (Wednesday), up from 8,432 on Tuesday.
+A total of 36,605 cases had been confirmed in East Renfrewshire when the UK coronavirus daily dashboard was updated on April 4 (Monday), up from 36,338 on Friday.

-The rate of infection in East Renfrewshire now stands at 8,885 cases per 100,000 people, higher than the Scotland average of 7,243.
+The cumulative rate of infection in East Renfrewshire, which covers the whole pandemic, stands at 38,106 cases per 100,000 people, far higher than the Scotland average of 33,254.

-However, there were no new coronavirus deaths recorded in the latest 24-hour period in East Renfrewshire.
+There were no new coronavirus deaths recorded over the weekend in East Renfrewshire.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in East Renfrewshire.